ronmarco/project-pages/_posts/2017-04-10-Tracking Devices.md

     hosts: IP_ADDRESSES_TO_SCAN
 ```

-I also added the parameters `home_interval: 10` to limit how often nmap scans my devices and `exclude: HOME_ASSISTANT_HOST_IP` to prevent my Raspberry Pi from trying to scan itself, which can cause issues.
+I also added the parameters `home_interval: 10` to limit how often nmap scans my devices and `exclude: HOME_ASSISTANT_HOST_IP` to prevent my Raspberry Pi from trying to scan itself, which can cause problems.

 Find more details about the `nmap_tracker` platform [here](https://home-assistant.io/components/device_tracker.nmap_tracker/).